Hebgbs/RVGLwithFriends/readme.md

 # RVGL with friends!
 ## Preface
 If you're seeing this, most likely you're coming from either Fishlegs or River's Twitch channels.
-Huge props for them in showing interest in a modern take for an R / C racing "Simulator" which is over twenty years old.
+Huge props for them in showing interest to a modern take for an R / C racing "Simulator" which is over twenty years old.
 There is a dedicated community of peers within the Re-Volt community who is also to thank for their efforts, make sure you express to them, as well my friends your gratitude:
 [FishLegs' guild](https://discord.gg/JUqRD7k)
 [Rivkets' guild](https://discord.gg/eq8Gfzb)
 [Re-Volt guild (int'l)](https://discord.gg/NMT4Xdb)